From Noisy Labels to Intrinsic Structure: A Geometric-Structural Dual-Guided Framework for Noise-Robust Medical Image Segmentation: Experiments and Results

 \subsection{Implementation Details}

 The proposed framework was implemented using PyTorch and evaluated on an NVIDIA RTX 4090 GPU with 24 GB of memory.
-For 2D segmentation tasks, we used U-Net \cite{unet} as the backbone with a batch size of 16.
-For BraTS2020, we adopted 3D U-Net \cite{3D_unet} with a batch size of 4.
+For 2D segmentation tasks, we used U-Net {{\citep{unet}}} as the backbone with a batch size of 16.
+For BraTS2020, we adopted 3D U-Net {{\citep{3D_unet}}} with a batch size of 4.
 All models were trained for 100 epochs using stochastic gradient descent (SGD) optimizer with a learning rate of 5$\times$10$^{-3}$ and a weight decay of 1$\times$10$^{-5}$.
-The maximum scaling factor $T$ in the GDA module was configured based on dataset resolution, with a value of 10 for 256$\times$256 images and 5 for 128$\times$128 images.
-In the small-loss strategy, the constant $\tau$ for the simulated datasets was set according to the actual noise rate estimated from the ground truth in simulated datasets.
+The maximum scaling factor $T$ in the GDA module was configured based on dataset resolution, with a value of 10 for 256$\times$256 images and 5 for 128$\times$128 images. {Two networks, $f_{\theta_{1}}$ and $f_{\theta_{2}}$, are trained jointly in a unified framework without shared weights.
+Each network has independent parameters and gradients.
+During inference, the final prediction is obtained by fusing the predictions of the two networks on the same test image $x$, which can be formulated as $p = f_{\theta_1}(x) + f_{\theta_2}(x)$.} In the small-loss strategy, the constant $\tau$ for the simulated datasets was set according to the actual noise rate estimated from the ground truth in simulated datasets.
 For the LIDC and MMIS-2024 datasets, $\tau$ is determined by the 15\% of the foreground proportion, resulting in 0.003 for LIDC and 0.008 for MMIS-2024.